jepler/wwvbpy/README.md

 for every day of IERS data retrieved.
 For |UT1-UTC| < 0.05, it stores +0.0, not the actual sign of UT1-UTC.

-When invoked, `get-iers.sh` requests data for 1980 through the end of the current year.
+When invoked, `get-iers.sh` requests all available data.
 Reportedly, IERS "Bulletin A" DUT1 estimates are available through 1 year from the current date.

 NIST does not update the value daily and does not seem to follow any specific rounding rule.
 Rather, in WWVB "the resolution of the DUT1